psingapan/psingapan/README.md

-Hi, I'm Pirin!

-I'm a recent computer Science graduate and veteran with a primary focus on the Microsoft stack to build scalable solutions.
+Recent comp sci graduate and veteran with a primary focus on the Microsoft stack to build scalable solutions.
 I like to read, laugh, meme, and build things that helps others.
 <!-- Socials -->
   <h2>Socials</h2>
   <p align="left">